adamcweitzman/FTC/_posts/2017-04-30-Travel-the-World-and-Make-Money.md

 ---
 layout: post
-title: Episode 7 - Travel the World and Save Money w/ Nathaniel Boyle
+title: Episode 7 - Travel the World and Make Money w/ Nathaniel Boyle
 bigimg: /EpisodeBanners/Sunset.jpg
 subtitle: Travel guru and hardworking blogger/podcaster Nathaniel Boyle shares the magic of travel and how to follow in his footsteps around the globe
 comments: true